Crusader invasions of Egypt: Fourth Crusader invasion, 1168–1169

 The presence of a Frankish adviser at the court of the Caliph, a garrison in Cairo, as well as officials responsible for collecting the indemnities increased the discontent of the Egyptian people, because it implied additional taxes.
 Members of the court began to regard the alliance with Nur ad-Din as a lesser evil.
 The Frankish knights and officials became worried and began to send distress messages to Amalric.
 The latter hesitated, because he was negotiating an alliance with Byzantines for the conquest of Egypt, but a large fraction of his entourage pushed him to intervene immediately.

-At this point in time the crusaders should have focused on strengthening their position against Syria, but instead Amalric was tempted by Gilbert of Assailly, Grand Master of the Knights Hospitaller, who provided five hundred knights and five hundred turcopoles to attack Egypt and take it.
+Though the Crusaders may have been better off focusing on their position against Syria, Amalric was tempted by Gilbert of Assailly, Grand Master of the Knights Hospitaller, who provided five hundred knights and five hundred turcopoles to attack Egypt and take it.
 Manuel Komnenos received the idea well.
 However, the Venetian fleet, which at that time often operated in the eastern Mediterranean, refused to take part in the Egyptian campaigns because they did not want to jeopardize their trade relations with Egypt by war.

-The alliance between the Crusaders and Byzantines was still being finalized when Amalric who utilized the fact that the vizier did not pay the agreed tribute to the Crusaders in Alexandria in time as an excuse, launched a quick attack against Bilbeis in November 1168, (Note: At the siege of Bilbeis during the same Egyptian campaign, according to Ibelin family tradition, Hugh's life was saved by Philip of Milly, after breaking his leg and falling under his horse.) massacring the population.
+The alliance between the Crusaders and Byzantines was still being finalized when Amalric, using the vizier's failure to pay tribute to the Crusaders in Alexandria in time as a justification, launched a quick attack against Bilbeis in November 1168, (Note: At the siege of Bilbeis during the same Egyptian campaign, according to Ibelin family tradition, Hugh's life was saved by Philip of Milly, after breaking his leg and falling under his horse.) massacring the population.
 (Note: William IV, Count of Nevers intended to join the invasion, but died shortly afterwards in Acre.
 However, most of his knights participated in Amalric's campaign, and were probably responsible for the massacre of the population of Bilbeis.)
 This outraged the Coptic population of Egypt and led to them ending their support of the Crusaders.
 Shawar appealed to Damascus and Shirkuh returned.
 Meanwhile, Amalric's fleet after taking Tanis, where the bloodshed was repeated, could not go up the Nile and was ordered to withdraw.
 When faced with an imminent attack by Amalric, Shawar ordered the burning of his own capital city, Fustat, to keep it from falling into Amalric's hands.
 According to the Egyptian historian Al-Maqrizi (1346–1442):